Artificial and human intelligence in healthcare

 Who is this presentation for?

-- Industries looking at interaction of AI systems in healthcare
+- Researchers and industries looking at interaction of AI systems in healthcare

 With the fundamental breakthroughs in artificial intelligence and the significant increase of digital healthcare data, there’s been enormous interest in AI for healthcare applications.
 One rapidly developing area is the use of deep neural networks for medical imaging, with applications ranging from diagnosing chest X-rays to the early detection of Alzheimer’s to identifying cancer in pathology slides.